Timothy W. Burns

 Ann Hartle is Emerita Professor of Philosophy at Emory University where she has taught since 1984.
 She has her doctorate from the Graduate Center of the City University of New York.
 Her research is focused on the history of philosophy, especially early modern philosophy, and political philosophy.
 She is the author of four books: The Modern Self in Rousseau’s “Confessions”: A Reply to St. Augustine (Notre Dame, 1983), Death and the Disinterested Spectator: An Inquiry Into the Nature of Philosophy (SUNY Press, 1986), Self-Knowledge in the Age of Theory (Rowman and Littlefield, 1996), and Michel de Montaigne: Accidental Philosopher (Cambridge University Press, 2003).
 With Sheila O’Connor Ambrose, she co-edited volume 4 of History and Women, Culture, and Faith: Collected Papers of Elizabeth Fox-Genovese (University of North Carolina Press, 2012).
 Currently she is working on a second book on Montaigne, Montaigne and the Origins of Modern Philosophy.
 She and her husband are members of St. Joseph’s Maronite Catholic Church in Atlanta.

-Hauge is a Professor, Associate Department Chairperson, and Director of Graduate Admissions, in the Department of Economics at the University of North Texas (UNT), and is a recognized authority on telecommunications policy research.
+Janice Hauge is Professor, Associate Department Chairperson, and Director of Graduate Admissions, in the Department of Economics at the University of North Texas (UNT), and is a recognized authority on telecommunications policy research.
 A recipient of UNT’s President’s Council Teaching Award, she teaches undergraduate and graduate courses in microeconomic theory, industrial organization, and strategic behavior.
 Hauge began teaching at UNT in 2003.
 She also publishes research focusing on competition policy and regulation, primarily addressing the telecommunications and broadband industries.
 From 2005 to 2009, she worked as a tutor and project supervisor for the Master’s Program in Telecommunication Regulation and Policy at the University of West Indies.
 She currently is chairman of the Telecommunications Policy Research Conference and has served since 2005 as Senior Research Associate at the Public Utility Research Center at the University of Florida.